CMSgov/ab2d-website/access-test-claims-data.md

 ### II.
 Start a job

-1. On the Swagger UI page, select  the Export command “/api/v2/fhir/Patient/$export”.
+1. On the Swagger UI page, select the Export command `/api/v2/fhir/Patient/$export`
-2. With the Export section expanded, select Try it out.
+2. With the Export section expanded, select *Try it out*.
-    - Keep the default values and add a date in [ISO datetime format](https://en.wikipedia.org/wiki/ISO_8601) for the _since parameter value.
-The _since parameter filters for claims last updated since a specified date.
+    - Keep the default values and add dates in [ISO datetime format](https://en.wikipedia.org/wiki/ISO_8601) for the _since and _until parameter values.
+The _since and _until parameters filter for claims last updated since and until a specified date.
 You can use a random date value such as “2021-01-01T00:00:00.000-05:00” for this job.
 3. Select *Execute*.
 If the job was created successfully, you’ll receive a 202 HTTP response code under *Server response*.
 4. Copy the job ID from the *Response header*.
 The job ID is located in the content-location URL (http://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{job id}/$status).

 ### III.
 Check the job status

-1. Select the Status command “/api/v2/fhir/Job/{jobUuid}/$status”.
+1. Select the Status command `/api/v2/fhir/Job/{jobUuid}/$status`
 2. With the *Status* section expanded, select *Try it out*.
-3. Paste the job ID from step II as the *jobUuid* value.
+3. Paste the job ID from step II as the jobUuid value.
 4. Select *Execute*.
 - If the job is still in progress, you’ll receive a 202 response code with a progress percentage by *x-progress*.
 Re-click the *Execute* button periodically until the job is complete.
 - If the job is complete, you’ll receive a 200 response code.
-The *Response* body will return a list of file URLs (https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{jobUuid}/(filename).
+The *Response body* will return a list of file URLs (https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{jobUuid}/{filename}).

 ### IV.
 Download your files

-1. Select the *Download* command “/api/v2/fhir/Job/{jobUuid}/file/{filename}”.
+1. Select the *Download* command `/api/v2/fhir/Job/{jobUuid}/file/{filename}`
 2. With the *Download* section expanded, select *Try it out*.
 3. Enter the job ID (jobUuid) and file name from step III.
 4. Select *Execute*.
 If the download is successful, you’ll receive a 200 response code and a link to download the files.
-5. Select *Download file* (under Response body).
+5. Select *Download file* (under *Response body*).
 The file will be in [NDJSON](https://github.com/ndjson/ndjson-spec), where each line is a [JSON](https://www.json.org/json-en.html) object.
 You may need a text editor like [JSON viewer](https://jsonlint.com/) to read the file.
 6. Send the AB2D team the job ID by following the instructions in your onboarding email.
 Note that job IDs expire after 72 hours.

 ## Troubleshooting